exasol/pytest-plugins/pytest-backend/README.md

         assert num_of_rows == 5
 ```

-Here is an example of a test that requires access to the BucketFS.
-Again, this test will
+### BucketFS

-run for each backend, unless one of them is disabled in the CLI.
+This test accesses the [BucketFS](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm).
+Again, this test will run for each backend, unless one of them is disabled in the CLI.

 ```python
 import exasol.bucketfs as bfs